 BCO Awards 2022 Fit out category (Finalist) Architect of the Year Awards 2022, Interior Design (Finalist) Mixology North 2021 Project of the year, Workplace Interiors (Finalist).

 West Village Leeds

-West Village is part of Bruntwood Works Pioneer development in Leeds offering serviced office space and coworking with a focus on wellness, work-lifebalance, and productivity.
-3DReid provided full interior design services for the initial fit out of 950 sqm of serviced workspaces.
+West Village is part of Bruntwood Works Pioneer development in Leeds offering serviced office space and coworking with a focus on wellness, work-life-balance, and productivity.
+Phase one is the fit out of 950 sqm of serviced workspaces.
 The workspaces provide 21 fully fitted and furnished flexible offices of a variety of sizes.
 It also includes a generous communal amenity space with a beverage counter, break out areas, lounge and short stay work areas.
 Seamlessly combines office suites, workspaces, meeting rooms and retail space all under one roof in the heart of Leeds.
-Phase one completed 2021 and Phase two is currently on site, which includes the Cat A/Cat B fit out of the existing Castle House, West Village and the construction of a new extension building with a courtyard, to connect these existing buildings and provide additional office and amenity space.
-A Wellness hub incorporating a large cycle/sustainable transport facility, located at the lower ground floor level, accessed via the new extension.
-The design has a focus on operational carbon emission reduction and takes a sustainable approach to the design.
+Phase two Cat A/Cat B fit out of the existing Castle House, the construction of a new extension building with a courtyard, to connect these existing buildings and provide additional office and amenity space.
+3DReid provided architectural and interior design services for both phases, which are complete.
 Client: Bruntwood Works